heuer/tinyTiM/tinytim/trunk/README.txt

 What is tinyTiM?
 ----------------
-tinyTiM is a tiny Topic Maps engine which keeps topic maps in-memory.
+tinyTiM is a tiny Topic Maps engine with a small jar footprint.
 This Topic Maps engine is meant to be used together with the TMAPI interfaces, see <http://www.tmapi.org/2.0/> for details.

 Installation
 ------------
-No real installation needed, simply put the ``tinytim-2.0.0a2.jar`` and ``tmapi-2.0a1.jar`` into your classpath.
+No real installation needed, simply put the ``tinytim-2.0.0a3.jar`` and ``tmapi-2.0a1.jar`` into your classpath.
 That's all. :)
 Optionally, you can put the ``trove-<VERSION>.jar`` into your classpath which makes tinyTiM slightly more memory efficient and faster.